-8 Project Applications
+9 Project Applications

-Applications must be submitted in accordance with the Call for Projects and by January 16, 2020.
+Applications must be submitted in accordance with the Call for Projects and by [date TBD].

 Applications will be treated in accordance with Public Records Act requirements and certain information, subject to those requirements, may be publicly disclosed.